thejasgowda001/Langauge-Detection-using-tkinter/README.md

   pip install tkinter
   pip install googletrans ( for google translator ) pip install langdetect ( for auto detection ).
-6.Make Any changes you required
+3.Make Any changes if required